 - 6. How will equipment and facilities to support pupils with special educational needs secured?
 How accessible is the school/setting?

 The school will do its best to secure equipment and provide facilities to support pupils with SEND.
 For example, in February 2016, a new log cabin was erected to create additional classroom space and hygiene room.
 Access to this room is good.
-Currently home to Endeavour, a mixed year 5/6 class, it is well equipped with digital resources.
+Currently home to Attenborough, a mixed year 5/6 class, it is well equipped with digital resources.
 The main school is small, space is limited and the layout makes it difficult to move freely (the school governors have an accessibility plan which can be found elsewhere on the school’s website).
 Originally built in 1913, the school hall is multi-functional and is used for dining, assemblies, music and PE.
 There are two further classrooms and a conservatory which is home to Foundation stage 1 & 2 children.
-Years 1 and 2 occupy Beagle Class and year 3 and 4 have Mayflower classroom.
+Years 1 and 2 occupy Goodall Class and year 3 and 4 have Anning classroom.
 There is a small entrance space used by teaching assistants for intervention work and two cloakrooms.
 The staff toilet has disabled access and there is a shower room.
 The school is situated on a narrow lane with restricted access; careful parking is only permitted on defined areas of the main street although special access arrangements can be made by request.